Capture in seconds

 "Make that almond milk."
 "I ate half."
 "Drop my target a bit."

-Corrections stay tied to the entry instead of creating a messy second record.
+Corrections stay tied to the meal instead of creating a messy second log.

 Connect Apple Health when enabled, or add workout context from a screenshot, voice note, or message.
 Activity can inform the day while staying editable.